Mwg33y/Logistic-Regression/README.md

   - high blood pressure
   - gender

-  The logistic regression analysis findings suggest that probability probability of dying within 12 months of suffering heart failure comes down to the heart's ability and strength to continue performing it's basic function, regardless of the cause of it's initial failure.
+  The logistic regression analysis findings suggest that the probability of dying within 12 months of suffering heart failure comes down to the heart's ability and strength to continue performing it's basic function, regardless of the cause of it's initial failure.
 Some heart failures are more severe than others, and some hearts are too old/weak to continue functioning.